 Rock stars and internal auditors have more in common than you might think.
 That’s just one of the insights gleaned from Deloitte’s third annual Global Chief Audit Executive (CAE) Forum.
 Another insight?
-The internal audit (IA) function can be both a stabilizing influence and a catalyst for change.
+The internal audit (IA) function can be both a stabilising influence and a catalyst for change.

 Consider the case of a musician with a new album.
 Out on tour, the performer wants to fill the set list with the latest cuts.
 But the fans turn out for the old hits.
 How can the artist send the crowd home happy, while simultaneously remaining true to the muse?